expressjs/serve-favicon/README.md

 [![Gittip][gittip-image]][gittip-url]

 Node.js middleware for serving the default favicon.
-Favicons the visual cue that clients use to identify a site.
+Favicons are the visual cue that client software, like browsers, use to identify a site.
 For example the octocat image seen on github pages is a favicon.
 [For more infomration see <https://en.wikipedia.org/wiki/Favicon>]

 Why use this module?